Executive Synopsis

 SCaaS calculates the overhead cost of performing the computation on a sidechain, and if it is less than

-- Smart contract is software, and software engineering established that software needs to be upgradable
+- Smart contract is software, and software engineering has established that software needs to be upgradable

-to fix bugs and, more importantly, introduce new features.
-SCaaS provides for an upgrade of a smart contract
+to fix bugs and introduce new features.
+SCaaS provides for the upgrade of a smart contract

-(as blockchain is immutable, upgrade is achieved through mappings to achieve a smart contract replacement).
+(as blockchain is immutable, upgrade is achieved through mappings to achieve smart contract replacement).

-- Smart contract may fail due to external conditions preventing its completion.
+- A smart contract may fail due to external conditions preventing its completion.
 We provide a mechanism

-that enables amending the smart contract while retaining already completed activities, thus facilitating
+that enables amending the smart contract while retaining already completed activities, facilitating repair.

-repair.
-This is feasible through utilization of nested transaction within the trade activity and
+This is feasible through utilization of nested transactions within the trade activity and their synchronization.

 Compliance Enforcement and Reporting